mobius-looper/mobius3/web/circularlabs/content/docs/sessions.md

 ## Session Management

-Sessions are accessed from the main menu item named unsprisingly "Sessions".
+Sessions are accessed from the main menu item named unsurprisingly "Sessions".
 There are two sub-items "Edit Session" and "Manage Sessions".  *Edit Session* is where you make changes to the currently loaded session.  *Manage Sessions* is where you can view and organize your collection of sessions.

 These are both very new features and the user interface is not entirely to my liking, so I'm avoiding screen shots here since I expect this to evolve.
 Feel free to offer suggestions on the forum.
 As usual, I go for functionality first, and worry about making it pretty later.